srobo/docs/competition-simulator.md

 ### Camera

 Your robot has a camera, which is attached to the top of your gripper.
-A live preview of what the camera sees is shown in the top-left corner
+A live preview of what the camera sees is shown in the top-left corner.
+The vision system uses Webots' object recognition, rather than [markers]({{ site.baseurl }}/programming/sr/vision/markers/).

 The `see` method will return a list of visible markers in the arena, but doesn't allow a resolution argument.
 Each token is as described in the [vision docs]({{ site.baseurl }}/programming/sr/vision/), except: